the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.58 Lotteries and Gaming
 ------------------------------
 a.
-If a County considers raising funds by means governed by any legislation as detailed in Rule 5.57, the proposed activity must have the approval of the County Executive Committee.
+If a County considers raising funds by means governed by any legislation as detailed in :rule:`5.57`, the proposed activity must have the approval of the County Executive Committee.

 b.
 Regard must be paid to the views of parents and to local public opinion.
 Activities affected by this legislation include raffles, whist drives and similar methods of fundraising involving participation on payment of stakes.